 For sale, there is a range of Japanese foods of either grilled meats, sushi, crepes, ramen and plenty of other tasty eats with lots of green tea ice-cream situated in several locations throughout the markets.

-You can take a picturesque Kamo River walk whenever you have spare time in Kyoto Itinerary.
+You can take a picturesque Kamo Riverwalk whenever you have spare time in Kyoto Itinerary.

-For myself, it happened to be on day one (and day two for that matter) where I had a little free time, and I wanted to take a stroll in the fresh air in a city that offers modern facilities and stunning nature in the outdoors.
+For myself, it happened to be on day one (and day two, for that matter) where I had a little free time, and I wanted to take a stroll in the fresh air in a city that offers modern facilities and stunning nature in the outdoors.

-Kamo River is a favourite spot for those who want a casual stroll, go exercising with a long run, or sit on the banks of the river and take it easy for a while by gazing at the picturesque surrounds in front of your admiring eyes.
+Kamo River is a favourite spot for those who want a casual stroll, go exercising with a long run, or sit on the banks of the river and take it easy for a while by gazing at the picturesque surroundings in front of your admiring eyes.

-It’s a majestic river that runs through the whole city and further on again, but you only need to see a small part to get your slice of Kamo River.
+It’s a majestic river that runs through the whole city and further on again, but you only need to see a small part to get your slice of the Kamo River.